osspeng/gcp-howto/gcp-sso/README.md

 [![Video: Schedule GCDS to run periodically](https://img.youtube.com/vi/ssvLMPBh1WQ/hqdefault.jpg)](https://youtu.be/ssvLMPBh1WQ)

-- create a powershell script(ps1) for GCDS.
+- create a PowerShell script(ps1) for GCDS.
 - create a schedule task for the ps1 script.
 - manual trigger the task.